 When you think of your girl a year from now, or even ten years from now, you likely picture a confident thinker and doer who does her best and makes the world a better place.
 Basically?
 You're picturing her as a Girl Scout.
 Not just this year, but next year and beyond.
-That's a good thing, because the longer she's in Girl Scouts, the brighter her future will be.
+That's a good thing, because the longer she's in Girl Scouts, the brighter her future will be, explore what's next at girlscouts.org/gradelevels.